-International Telecoms Week has been following developments regarding the Novel Coronavirus (Covid-19) outbreak and will continue to monitor and assess the evolving situation.
+Capacity Media has been following developments regarding the Novel Coronavirus (Covid-19) outbreak and will continue to monitor and assess the evolving situation.
 Our participants’ wellbeing and safety is at the heart of all our events and our sympathy is extended to all concerned during these very unsettling times.
-We are therefore committed to providing you with the most appropriate support while travelling and attending our event.
+We are therefore committed to providing you with the most appropriate support while travelling and attending our events.
 We will be updating this webpage as needed.

 - No travellers from the Hubei province will be permitted access to the event

-- All travellers who have been in Mainland China will need to demonstrate proof they have been outside of China 14 days prior to the event (passport stamp, health certificate).
+- All travellers who have been in Category 1 countries need to demonstrate proof they have been outside of the country for over 14 days evidenced by passport stamps or health certificates

 - All attendees will need to self-certify that they have not been in contact with anyone infected